 Look What Trash Can Create!

-Students learn about the environmental effect of crayons and their own power to make an impact.
-Students collect gently used crayons from restaurants and other places in the community.
+Learners research the environmental effect of crayons and their own power to make an impact.
+They collect gently used crayons from restaurants and other places in the community.
 They sort them by color, repackage them for re-use, add a kind note, and donate the new packages where they identify a need.
 This elementary lesson includes an art lesson with crayons, pictured here.
-This lesson is enhanced when it involves collaboration between classrooms from elementary to high school.
+This lesson is enhanced when it involves collaboration between different age groups.

 The learners will...

 - state the environmental and community benefits of recycling crayons.